State auditor: Scope of audit authority

 For the majority of states where the state auditor audits public accounts, their scope of authority encompasses all state agencies.
 In a plurality of these same states, the auditor's jurisdiction also extends to local governments.
 Government auditing arrangements are unique in Illinois, Minnesota, New Jersey, and West Virginia however with respect to the fact that their respective state auditors primarily or exclusively audit local governments.
 In the case of the Illinois comptroller and West Virginia state auditor, these elected state auditors also serve as financial controllers of state agencies.
 To the contrary, New Jersey's state comptroller functions as an inspector general for the executive branch of state government and is a member of the governor's cabinet.
 Minnesota is particularly unique.
 In that state, the state auditor, who is elected, is the only state auditor in the United States to broadly supervise and audit the fiscal concerns of local governments.
-In fact, nearly 5,000 local governments which altogether spend some $40 billion annually come under the state auditor's purview.
+In fact, over 4,500 local governments which altogether spend some $56 billion annually come under the state auditor's purview.
 With that said, the state auditor's authority over state agencies extends only to the statewide single audit of federal funds spent by state agencies and their subrecipients.
 A separate legislative auditor appointed by and reporting to the state legislature is responsible for audits and evaluations of state agency financial management and performance.